Jeffrey Wayne King

 Jeff King was the first overall pick in the 1986 amateur draft.
 Considered a disappointment early on, he emerged as a productive player later in his career.

 Jeff was taken by the Chicago Cubs in the 23rd round of the 1983 amateur draft but did not sign.
 In 1985, King emerged as a top prospect as a college sophomore.
-He hit .366/?/.701 for Arkansas and was the only sophomore on the Baseball America All-American first team.
-He tied for third in NCAA Division I with 26 doubles and tied Boi Rodríguez for 18th in NCAA Division I in 82 RBI.
+He hit .366/?/.701 for the University of Arkansas and was the only sophomore on the Baseball America All-American first team.
+He tied for third in NCAA Division I with 26 doubles and tied Boi Rodríguez for 18th in NCAA Division I with 82 RBI.
 He tied Kevin McReynolds' school record of 17 homers.
 He made the 1985 College World Series All-Tournament team at third base.
 King followed with an impressive summer, splitting the Baseball America Summer Baseball Player of the Year Award with Bob Zupcic.
 Playing for the USA national team, King hit .378/~.412/.714.
 He led the team in average, slugging, home runs (12) and runs (38), outperforming Matt Williams among others.
 The USA struggled in the 1985 Intercontinental Cup, finishing sixth of eight.
 Omar Linares was the easy choice as All-Tournament third baseman; the IBAF website does not list King's batting line for the tourney.

 As a junior, King batted .369/?/.802.
 Baseball America named him second-team All-American behind Robin Ventura while he was chosen as a first-team American Baseball Coaches Association All-American, having failed to take that nod the year prior when Baseball America had made him first-team.
 He again tied the school record of 17 homers and set school marks for career home runs (42) and RBI (204).
-The Sporting News named him their College Player of the Year.
+The Sporting News named him its College Player of the Year.

 The Pittsburgh Pirates drafted King with the first pick of the 1986 amateur draft, ahead of Williams, Gary Sheffield and Roberto Hernández, but the primary complaint of Pirates fans for the next few years would be that they did not take Greg Swindell, who went second and quickly rose to major league success, while King took time to develop.
 In the long run, the decision seems to have been a perfectly rational one and one that panned out fairly well for a #1 overall pick.